 When it comes time to getting rid of your laptop, don’t just throw it away or donate it to a local charity if you feel it doesn’t have value.
 I can promise you that it could have some value, even if you part it out and just sell the hard drive.

-In today’s post, I wanted to talk about the many ways you can sell your used laptop for top dollar as well as a few strategies you can use to ensure that you get at least get a few dollars for your laptop, regardless of its age.
+In today’s post, I wanted to talk about the many ways you can sell your used laptop for cash as well as a few strategies you can use to ensure that you get at least get a few dollars for your laptop, regardless of its age.
+And, yes, it can be any brand, whether it’s HP, Lenovo, Dell or Apple.
+There’s value for almost al of them.

 What Is My Laptop Worth?